mh-cbon/jsoner/README.e.md

 ```
 # API example

-Following example demonstates a program using it to generate a channeled version of a type.
+Following example demonstates a program using it to generate a jsoned version of a type.

 #### > {{cat "demo/lib.go" | color "go"}}